withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 - **Astro performance score**: 99 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)

 One big reason behind this performance difference is Astro's smaller JavaScript payload: [vuepress.vuejs.org](https://vuepress.vuejs.org/guide/) loads **166kb** of JavaScript on first page load while [docs.astro.build](https://docs.astro.build) loads **78.7kb** (53% less JavaScript, overall) _after_ first load.

+## Zola vs. Astro

+[Zola](https://www.getzola.org/) is a popular and fast static site generator, powered by Rust.

+Zola uses [Tera](https://tera.netlify.app/) to render your website.
+Astro lets you create pages using your favorite UI component libraries (React, Preact, Vue, Svelte, and others) or a built-in component syntax which is similar to HTML + JSX.
+Zola does not support using modern UI components for HTML templating.

+#### Comparing Zola vs. Astro Performance

+Conceptually, Zola is aligned with Astro's "minimal client-side JavaScript" approach to web development.
+Zola and Astro both offer similar, zero-JavaScript-by-default performance baselines.

+Astro offer built-in support for building, bundling and minifying JavaScript.
+Zola requires using another build tool like Webpack to bundle and process JavaScript.
+Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
+This feature is called [partial hydration](/core-concepts/component-hydration).
+While it is possible to achieve this yourself in Zola, Astro offers it built in by default.